Does Managed Print ServiceS Have a Cloud-y Future?23 Feb, 2012 By: Greg VanDeWalker, GreatAmerica Leasing Corp

 I recently attended the 2012 Lyra Imaging Symposium where HP talked about their mobility print strategy.
 They are taking a 3-legged approach: 1) ePrint Mobile Print Locations; 2) ePrint Enterprise; and 3) Public Cloud.
 The primary difference between the three levels is security.
 HP is not the only one with a mobile strategy; each manufacturer as well as other print-related organizations is trying to build their own solution.

 My point to the solution provider is to strategize with your vendor partners to determine the best approach for you to bring the cloud to your customers’ mobile print strategy.
 Apple sold 37 million iPhones in just the last quarter of 2011 alone.
 Combined with all the other smart phones and tablets, the demand for mobile is a huge opportunity.

 In conclusion I do have one simple admonition.
-Never lose sight of what you are trying to do – that is, fix your customers’ problems!
+Never lose sight of what you are trying to do first - fix your customers’ problems!

 Bio: Greg VanDeWalker is Sr. VP of Strategic Relationships for GreatAmerica Leasing Corporation.
 He is also Chair, CompTIA MPS Community.
 Visit www.greatamerica.com for company information, or contact Greg directly at GVanDeWalker@greatamerica.com.